SWEG-2016EC-Batch/Pied-Pipers/ETS1187_Robel_Wondwosen/Assignment 2/question_4.md

 ## Problem Analysis:

+**Input**

+- Number of rows
+- Number of columns

+**Output**

+Various patterns:

+       Grid of numbers

+       Characters from 'A' to 'X' with line breaks

+       Right-angled triangle of numbers

+       Inverted right-angled triangle of numbers

+       Right-angled triangle of letters

+       Grid of lowercase letters

+       Hollow square of asterisks

+       Right-aligned triangle of asterisks

+       Pyramid shape of asterisks

+       Inverted pyramid shape of asterisks

+       Hollow inverted half pyramid

+       Hollow full pyramid

 **Pattern 1**:

 Print a square grid of numbers from 1 to num, where num is provided by the user.